jdmdsz/Portfolio/README.md

 # My Portfolio Website

-A simple portfolio website showcasing my skills and projects.
+A simple portfolio website from a college project.

 **Description:**